 Still, some online stores offer decent deals and may work with you on return shipping should there be an issue.
 Read more about buying mobile home parts and supplies and how to protect yourself here.
 Specialty stores such as Mobile Home Parts Store (affiliate link) may offer a better discount then a larger chain home improvement store.

 Local mobile home parts stores are probably your best bet on skirting and other large items like doors.
-You can buy skirting at home improvements chain stores like Lowe’s and Home Depot but you’ll probably need to special order it which complicate your ability to return the skirting should it be damaged.
+You can buy skirting at home improvements chain stores like Lowe’s and Home Depot but you’ll probably need to special order it which complicates your ability to return the skirting should it be damaged.

 Is Skirting Installation a DIY Project or Do I Need Professional Installation?

 This could be a DIY project if you are up to the task.
 Making sure you have the proper tools for the job and having a helper that can help you place the panels is very important.
 Keep in mind that if you are working with brick, concrete or cinder block, you may want to consult a professional to be sure that everything goes seamlessly.
 Also, keep in mind that you will need mobile home vents in the skirting as well as an access panel to be able to access the home if you need to.

 We hope that answering these questions about mobile home skirting will help you to make an informed decision regarding which mobile home skirting is right for your home.
 Have more questions?
 Comment below, and we will try and get answers for you.